MALDIVES TUNA

 Infrastructure

-Our two factories in Himmafushi were purpose-built to optimize the receiving, processing, and export of tuna from the Maldives, allowing us to deliver exceptional quality at competitive prices. .
+Our factory in Himmafushi was purpose-built to optimize the receiving, processing, and export of tuna from the Maldives, allowing us to deliver exceptional quality at competitive prices. .

 Tuna caught in Maldives is one of the most sustainable, fair and transparent seafood products available today.